arrivendell/visualizer/README.md

 #### Other Metrics:

-When the sensor runner parses and sends the metrics, he can face some problems.
+When the sensor runner parses and sends the metrics, he could face some problems.
 Instead of silently not sending any metrics if failing, the sensor runner will emit error metrics:
 - If the values of the output cannot be associated to their metric (cast failing for instance): an error metric is sent, whose name is `error.{name of the failed metric}`
 - If the communication to influx is synchronous, a fail to write will be sent as a `batch_sending_error`
 - If the connection to influx is lost, failure metrics will be stored offline and sent once online, with a name `connectivity_error`
-- As mentioned earlier, the potential sensor defect measures are tagged in a special way, those measures are counter (top left counter) and an alarm is set under the `Error occuring` dashboard
+- As mentioned earlier, the potential 'sensor defect' measures are tagged in a special way, the number of occurence of those measures is shown in a counter (top left counter) and an alarm is set under the `Error occurring` dashboard

 ## Future improvements:
+- Taking action on alerts.
+Alerts currently only show up in the dashboard, but email, slack notifications or webhooks could be used.
+With webhooks, actions could be taken for the sensor to restart, if we wanted so.
+Note while restarting can solve issues, it is quite often good to investigate why a system turned bad before restarting it.
 - Some refactoring of the code could be done to be able to configure the kind of metrics expected.
 - In case of scaling, using collecting agents such as statsd or telegraf before sending to InfluxDB could help.
-- More alerting options could be used if Grafana alerts are too limited.
+- Other alerting systems could be used if Grafana alerts are too limited.
 - Logging should be used if the project grows a bit as print statements are limited compared to logs.
 - The current architecture uses HTTP calls to InfluxDB, which might become an issue as this blocks the code.
 Using threads could be a solution, an other would be to use UDP protocol to communicate to InfluxDB, with the risk of loosing data without being aware.
-A UDP supporthad been written for the sensor runner but some configurations are incomplete, making it unusable in the current state.
+A UDP support had been written for the sensor runner but some configurations are incomplete, making it unusable in the current state.
 - Tests should be added as soon as the project grows more than this simple code.
 - The error metrics in grafana could be wrongly named and this would fail silently as there is no metrics if no error.
 A good solution would be to always send such metrics with a counter to 0 if no problem happened